nire0510/webspy/README.md

 ***My name is Spy.
 WebSpy.***

 ## Description
-**WebSpy** silently sends its agents out there, to the darkest creepiest internet corners, to keep an eye and let you know if someone messed with web pages you care for...
+**WebSpy** silently sends its agents out there, to the darkest creepiest corners of the internet, to keep an eye and let you know if someone has messed with web pages you care for...
-(OR, to be less dramatic, use **WebSpy** if you want to be notified on web page changes)
+(OR, to be less dramatic, use **WebSpy** if you want to be notified when a web page has changed)

 ## How To Use WebSpy
 1. Create a new directory for the project.
 The recommended structure is: